HackyCoder0951/logicSimulation/walkthrough.md

     - **Analyze**: Build a simple circuit (e.g., AND gate with 2 switches and 1 bulb) and click "Analyze".
 Verify the generated truth table matches expected logic.
     - **Highlighting**: Toggle switches and ensure the correct row in the truth table lights up.
     - **Resize**: Drag the truth table panel corner and verify it resizes correctly.
+    - **Waveform**: Switch to the Waveform tab.
+Toggle switches or use a Clock.
+Verify the green lines trace the signal history.